etkitech/etkitech.github.io/docs/index.md

 # <a name="about" href="#about"> About us ‍</a>

-etki Tech Network is an online community of international technologists abroad.
+etki Tech Network is an online community of Turkish-speaking technologists in Europe.
 To describe it amusingly and genuinely, we are grassroots, ideology-free, bloat-free, organic and 100% independent.

-Founded in 2016, we started as a local meetup group for exchanging and networking among the Turkish speaking and international tech people in Germany.
+Founded in 2016, we started as a local meetup group for exchanging and networking among Turkish-speaking and international tech people in Germany.

-Currently etki Tech Network is an international online community built for cooperation and exchange between Turkish speaking tech experts with migration background, also including international technologists.
-Our mission is set to be enabling and driving exchange, diversity and inclusion in the technology scene.
+Currently, etki Tech Network is an international online community built for cooperation and exchange between Turkish-speaking tech experts with migration backgrounds, also including international technologists.
+Our mission is to enable and drive exchange, diversity and inclusion in the technology scene.

 <br>